uswds/uswds-site/_components/language-selector/language-selector.md

   status: ready
   package: usa-language-selector
 layout: styleguide
-lead: Consistent placement and language selection interface components allow users to easily find and access content in the language that the user is most comfortable in.
+lead: The consistent placement, interface, and behavior of the language selection component allows users to easily find and access content in the language the user is most comfortable in.
 permalink: /components/language-selector/
 redirect_from:
   - /language-selector/